quintype/quintype-coding-problems/rotten-salad/index.md

 ### Objective of the program

 When a card is opened, the program must state which statement to Announce.
-The input will be provided via a file, one card per line.
+The input will be provided via standard input, one card per line.
+The announcements must be made on standard output, one announcement per line.

 ### Sample Input and Output